Global investing made easy

 Top 10 constituents, S&P Global 1200 Index

-Source: S&P Dow Jones Indices, 1 April 2025.
-Note the S&P Global 1200 Index represents approximately 70% of total global equity market capitalisation
+Source: S&P Dow Jones Indices, 28 February 2026.
+Note the S&P Global 1200 Index represents approximately 70% of total global equity market capitalization

 While tax implications, currency fluctuations, and a lack of familiarity with overseas names may have commonly contributed to Australians’ reluctance to go global with their investments, ETFs can help to solve a number of these issues.